YilinCui/TCP_Server/README.md

 # TCP_Server(Virtual Device)
 This virtual device is based on TCP communication protocol for our Android app.
 This project is authorized by Singular Medical (Irvine, USA).

+# Description
+This Virtual Device aims at simulating a real Device in terms of sending data(in byte[] format) back to Android programmer.
+Virtual device is using TCP/IP communication protocol instead of BLE in real running environment.

 ## Copyright and Permissions
 All rights reserved.
 This project and accompanying materials are owned by Singular Medical.
 The content is protected by international copyright laws.